 - 4. Turn over the frame, and remove the following from the logic board:

-- · One 3.5-mm long screw
+- · Eight 4.5-mm long screws

-- Eight 4.5-mm long screws
+- Two 8-mm long screws

 - Two 6-mm long screws

 Replacement Note: When replacing the logic board, install the screws in the order shown.
-The wide head 3.5-mm long screw is located at position 5.
+The 4.5-mm long screw with the thicker shaft is located at position 6.